Fragtality/Fenix2GSX/README.md

 **Fenix2GSX**:<br/>
 The Configuration is done through the UI, open it by clicking on the System-Tray/Notification-Icon.
 The UI does not open from itself!
 The Settings are stored persistently in the *Fenix2GSX.dll.config* File - so set them once to your Preference and you should be fine :smiley:<br/>
-All Options have ToolTips which explains them further.
+All Options have ToolTips which explains them further.<br/>
+You can close the Windows/UI without Problems, Fenix2GSX will continue to run.
+The UI is only there for Configuration, you don't need to have it open to have Fenix2GSX doing its Work.
 <br/><br/>
 <img src="img/ui2.png" width="400"><br/><br/>
 All Settings can be changed dynamically on the Fly if needed.
 But do that before a Service/Feature starts or after it has ended.
 For example, don't disable "Automatic Jetway/Stair Operation" while the Jetway is connected.
 Do it before the Tool calls the Jetway or after it was disconnected by the Tool.<br/><br/>